PhilipEskins/fetcher/README.md

 * _Download repository from https://github.com/PhilipEskins/fetcher/_
 * _Type npm install from the command line interface_
 * _Type npm run start from the command line interface_
+* _Create a .env file, add CONNECTIONSTRING and PORT, CONNECTIONSTRING will be the info for your database connection and PORT is what port the app should listen on_
 * _If you'd like to alter or see the code for the project, after downloading open the project up in your favorite code editor._

 ## Known Bugs